 “A mini clinic will have a doctor, nurse and an assistant, besides the required medical equipment and medicines.
 Medicines will be provided here for easily treatable diseases like fever,” he said.

-On the virus caseloads, he said the spread was gradually slowing down due to aggressive government intervention, with the state testing around 85,000 samples a day.
+On the virus caseloads, he said the spread was gradually slowing down due to aggressive government intervention, with the state testing around 85,000 samples a day in mini clinics.

 “After testing, we ensure due medical care to the affected,” he said.